FahimU123/Personal-Coding-Guide/structs.md

 1. The left side on inits is the var under the struct
 2. The right side on the inits is the paramater var
-3. With custome inits you set a default value and that can be comppuated like this one to turn inches to heights and vice versa, this makes the code dynamic
+3. With custom inits you set a default value and that can be computated like this one to turn inches to heights and vice versa, this makes the code dynamic

 Another Example